 The key for the obstetrician and pediatricians is clinical observation and getting prompt and accurate labs.
 You also need to see when a child is in distress during the birthing process.
 Clearly, you want to avoid giving a child antibiotics whenever you can.
 But there comes a point where a reasonable doctor has to act to protect the child from sepsis and brain injuries by delivering the child quickly (usually by C-section) or to deliver antibiotics when the infection is threatening the mother or child.

-31 weeks into her pregnancy, a woman was hospitalized for an infection.
+- Michigan 2015 - $3,500,000 settlement: Thirty-one weeks into her pregnancy, a woman was hospitalized for an infection.
 The mother was discharged but re-admitted twice when her symptoms worsened.
 After the child was delivered, it was determined that the newborn suffered from epilepsy, cerebral palsy and cortical blindness.
-In their suit, the plaintiffs alleged that the health care providers' failure to properly consider records from the mother's three separate hospital admissions.
+The mother and child hired a birth injury lawyer and filed a lawsuit, alleging the health care providers' failed to consider records from the mother's three separate previous admissions.
 They alleged these records demonstrated that the mother had developed chorioamnionitis arising from an untreated vaginal/cervical infection.
-The plaintiffs held that the child should have been delivered sooner in order to prevent injury to the fetus.
+The plaintiffs held that the child should have been delivered sooner to prevent injury to the fetus.
 They cited a pathologist's examination, which confirmed that an infection had spread from the placenta to the umbilical cord.
 The defense denied any departure from the standard of care in their actions.
-During trial, the parties agreed to a settlement.
+During the trial, the parties agreed to a settlement.

-If you believe your child has suffered a perinatal or neonatal stroke that could have been prevented, you may have a medical malpractice case.
-You and your child may be entitled to receive compensation.
-We can help you figure out your options.
+The issue in this cases is whether the doctor breached a standard of care by not ordering the antibiotic Gentamicin during the intrapartum period.
+If you believe your child has suffered a birth injury that could have been prevented if the doctor had met that standard of care, you may have a medical malpractice lawsuit.
+You and your child may be entitled to receive financial compensation.
+We can help you determine your options.
 If you think your child may have been negligently harmed by a doctor or nurse's mistake, call us at 800-553-8082 or get a free online consultation.